fishcus/KAP-manual/en/driver/kyligence_odbc_linux.en.md

 In this section, we will introduce how to install Kyligence ODBC driver (linux version) and configure DSN.

+### Install Dependency

+We suggest using unixODBC(http://www.unixodbc.org/) to manage ODBC connection info.

+For 64-bits

+1. Install unixODBC for Redhat and CentOS

+   `sudo yum install unixODBC-devel -y`

+2. For Ubuntu, install with below scripts

+   `sudo apt-get install unixODBC-devel`

 ### Install ODBC Driver

 1. Download Kyligence ODBC driver (Linux version) from [Kyligence Account Center](http://account.kyligence.io).